Employment by industry (FTE)

 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.Learn more

-In comparison, New South Wales employed 2.5% in Agriculture, Forestry and Fishing; 11.4% in Health Care and Social Assistance; and 1.2% in Mining.
+In comparison, New South Wales employed 2.5% in Agriculture, Forestry and Fishing; 11.6% in Health Care and Social Assistance; and 8.5% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of the Gunnedah Shire and New South Wales were:

 - A larger percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (23.8% compared to 2.5%)